zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/null-propagation.md

 }
 ```

-It throws the following exception.
+It throws the following exception:

 `Error CS8072: An expression tree lambda may not contain a null propagating operator.`

-The solution for normal strongly typed LINQ query is like:
+Here is the solution for normal strongly typed LINQ query:

 ``` cs
 using (var context = new EntityContext())